InfraBlockchain/infrablockchain.cdt/docs/07_best-practices/02_naming-conventions.md

 content_title: Naming conventions
 ---

-When implementing EOSIO smart contracts and when storing data in an EOSIO blockchain, it is important to follow the established EOSIO conventions for naming accounts, actions, tables, etc.
+When implementing InfraBlockchain smart contracts and when storing data in an InfraBlockchain blockchain, it is important to follow the established InfraBlockchain conventions for naming accounts, actions, tables, etc.

 ## EOSIO names